 On Monday, March 16, President Uhuru Kenyatta directed organisations including government agencies to allow employees to work from home.

-"Where possible, government offices, businesses and companies are encouraged to allow employees to work from home with the exception of employees working in critical or essential services," Kenyatta urged.A crowd outside the National Transport and Safety Authority when detectives raided the premises on January 30, 2019Daily Nation
+"Where possible, government offices, businesses and companies are encouraged to allow employees to work from home with the exception of employees working in critical or essential services," Kenyatta urged.Kenya seek services at the National Transport and Safety Authority (NTSA) on January 30, 2019Filedead

 - Changes28 September 2022 - 9:20 am